mintancy/llvm-beginner/notes.md

 ### chap6

-- Life of an LLVM IR instrution:
+- Life of an LLVM IR instruction:
     > C code to LLVM IR \
     &rarr; IR optimization \
     &rarr; LLVM IR to SelectionDAG (visit each IR instruction to create an SDAGNode) \